 Dating or in a Relationship With a Narcissist: Ten Signs to Look Out For

-Narcissists are people that most often seem very nice and charming upon first meeting them however this can quickly change when you discover who they actually are.
+Narcissists are people who most often seem very nice and charming upon first meeting them, however this can quickly change when you discover who they actually are.
 NPD or better known as Narcisstic Personality Disorder, is a registred personality disorder within the DSM (diagnostic and statistical manual of mental disorders).
 When you are in a relationship with a narcissist, you might encounter some odd experiences and most likely will have to deal with some rather unpleasant circumstances.

 Perhaps situations such as them calling you out or calling you names when you bump into a friend on the street and went for a coffee instead of going straight back home.
 They are the individuals who often say things to make you feel bad and unworthy on purpose because it makes them feel better about themselves; as hypocritical and egomaniacal as they are.